arthurgassner/swissenergy-frontend/docs/data_ingestion.md

 # :material-pipe: Data Ingestion

-## Introduction

-Now that we have a better understanding of our business problem, we can start the first step towards a solution: **getting the data**.

 ## Our data source: ENTSO-E

 The [European Network of Transmission System Operators](https://www.entsoe.eu/) represents 40 electricity transmission system operators across 36 european countries.
 They are one of the main data sources cited by the [Swiss Energy Dashboard](https://energiedashboard.admin.ch/strom/stromverbrauch), and checking their website shows that they make available -- amongst other things -- the actual load (hourly in MW) for Switzerland.